SaraAlert/SaraAlert/API.md

 - For authentication and API interaction: Make API requests

 Before going further, it is highly recommended to read the profile for this workflow detailed [here](https://hl7.org/fhir/uv/bulkdata/authorization/index.html).
 Specifically, the [worked example](https://hl7.org/fhir/uv/bulkdata/authorization/index.html#worked-example) is particular useful.

+Additionally, we have provided the following resources for this workflow:
+-Step-by-step process for using this new workflow with a local version of Sara Alert [here](https://github.com/SaraAlert/saraalert-fhir-ig/wiki/Step-by-Step-Instructions-For-Local-Testing:-SMART-on-FHIR-Backend-Services-Workflow).
+-Example Ruby client for interacting with the API via this new workflow can be found [here](https://github.com/SaraAlert/saraalert-fhir-ig/tree/master/examples/ruby).

 #### Registration
 The registration step of this workflow requires more information up front.
 It is recommended that the details of this step in the process first be read in the formal SMART on FHIR profile [here](https://hl7.org/fhir/uv/bulkdata/authorization/index.html#registering-a-smart-backend-service-communicating-public-keys).